zhenghaohe/zhenghao.me/content/blog/performance.md

    - CDNs are set up to be geographically near the people that are requesting them.
    - Another benefit of using CDNs is that there is no longer a single point of failure.
 Theses servers also function as an interface between the main server and the end-users.
    - You can use CDNs to cache your static assets.
 The first visitor visits your page.
 Their browser sends out a request to the CDN, and if the CDN doesn’t have the cache yet.
 The request goes to your origin server.
 And origin server send back the assets to CDN, and CDN cache it and pass it to the user.
    - You can use `s-maxage` in the `cache-control` headers to periodically purge the cache in the CDN so after that they can get the fresh data.
+   - You can even use a `cache-control: immutable` header to make the browser always consider the cache as valid and not send out a verification request to the server (<a href='https://engineering.fb.com/2017/01/26/web/this-browser-tweak-saved-60-of-requests-to-facebook/'>Facebook does this</a>).
+Use versioning to force the browser to re-download the cached file if it changes. - Probably a good idea to tweak `cache-control` per file type.

 3. Bundle JavaScript files and minifies them.
 Most of web apps today use Webpack, minification is one optimization that Webpack performs out of the box for production mode
    - this can reduce the file size and reduce number of times we need to make HTTP requests.